 "Really?
 I could've sworn I tried twice as many wands before I got the right one."
-Lupin said, remembering the number of broken windows and singed eyebrows.
+Lupin said, remembering the number of broken windows and singed eyebrows he had produced.

-"Very true, I specifically remember a number of destroyed chairs that day," The man seemed to be reminiscing "but in almost every one of the wands you tried, you got a reaction, even if it was a little adverse.
+"Very true, I specifically remember a number of destroyed chairs that day," The man seemed to reminisce, "but in almost every one of the wands you tried, you produced a reaction, even if it was a little adverse.
 With young mister Gaara here, there hasn't been a single reaction."

 Ollivander sighed and walked back into the piles and came back with as many wands he could carry, not long after.
 Gaara gave each of the little sticks a wave before more were presented to him.

 "I just don't know what to say, I'm afraid.
 The only thing I could suggest would be for Mister Gaara to come into the back and try to find one himself.
 The wand chooses the wizard, so with any luck he might be able to find the one that has chosen him, and if not… well, if not then he'll have to look somewhere else for a wand because I don't know what else to suggest."
 Ollivander sighed as he sat down on the chair in the corner of the room and gestured for Gaara to go ahead and look around.